con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With five great syllables,[^144-1] great empty one,
 A hundred syllabled,[^144-2] devoid of *bindu*, (144)

-[^144-1]: Vilāsavajra and Vimalamitra both identify these syllables as the seeds of the five *tathāgata*s, but they diverge regarding precisely how these syllables are to be identified.
+[^144-1]: Vilāsavajra and Vimalamitra both state that these syllables are the seeds of the five *tathāgata*s, but they diverge regarding precisely how these syllables are to be identified.
 [^144-2]: Some witnesses of the text in Sanskrit and Tibetan indicate that the name is 'one with six syllables'.
-Vilāsavajra identifies the six syllables as 'oṁ vāgiśvara hūṁ', while Vimalamitra, reading 'one with a hundred syllables', interprets the hundred syllables as a generic large number that points to all the various mantras for which Mañjuśrī is the source.
+Vilāsavajra identifies the six syllables as '*oṁ vāgiśvara hūṁ*', while Vimalamitra, reading 'one with a hundred syllables', interprets the hundred syllables as a generic large number that points to all the various mantras for which Mañjuśrī is the source.

 > sarvākāro nirākāraḥ ṣoḍaśārdhārdhabindudhṛk |